dbulnes/stellar-ledger-api/README.md

 // initialize the communication link - this is the common pattern for all operations StellarLedger.comm.create_async().then(function(comm) {
   var api = new StellarLedger.api(comm);
-  // get the public key for this bip 32 path return api.getPublicKey_async(bip32Path).then(function (result) {
+  // get the public key for this bip32 path return api.getPublicKey_async(bip32Path).then(function (result) {
     var publicKey = result['publicKey'];
     ...